Branding Broadway

 Branding Broadway is a 1918 American silent Western film directed by and starring William S. Hart, written by C. Gardner Sullivan, and produced by Thomas H. Ince and Hart.

 Plot

-A tough cowboy, Robert Sands (played by William S. Hart) is banished from an Arizona town for his drunk and disorderly comment.
+A tough cowboy, Robert Sands is banished from an Arizona town for his drunk and disorderly comment.
 He moves to New York and gets a job as bodyguard and guardian to a wealthy and spoiled young man.
-He falls in love with a restaurant owner (played by Seena Owen) who has compromising letters from the young man Sands is charged with protecting.
+He falls in love with a restaurant owner who has compromising letters from the young man Sands is charged with protecting.